-The availability of national currency in a community bears little relation to the needs or resources in that community, but derives from external factors such as national and private debt driven, interest rates, trade deficits and IMF policies.
-The resulting artificial scarcity of money causes value driven and non-profit driven communities to become chronically unstable.
+The availability of national currency in a community bears little relation to the needs or resources in that community but derives from external factors such as national and private debt-driven, interest rates, trade deficits and IMF policies.
+The resulting artificial scarcity of money causes value-driven and non-profit driven communities to become chronically unstable.
 We must acknowledge scarcity of national currencies is an institutional and structural problem.

-There a various examples of community or complementary currencies that have emerged recently in response to the structural systematic problems that led to the financial crisis since 2008.
+There are various examples of community or complementary currencies that have emerged recently in response to the structural systematic problems that led to the financial crisis since 2008.
 According to Yasuyuki Hirota (expert from Universitat de València, Spain) many types of community currencies have been issued for over decades.
 He describes a community currency having the following characteristics:

 - it is issued by a community organization;